aryelgois/Medools/README.md

 # Advanced

-## Hooks
+## Events

-There is a Hook concept in this framework, where you can add specific methods which are automatically called by default methods.
+There are some methods that can be extended by overriding event methods.
 It makes easier to extend some functionalities.

-Currently, these hooks are available:
+Currently, these events are available:

-- `onColumnChangeHook()`: Called when a column is changed.
+- `onColumnChange()`: Called when a column is changed.
 Useful to filter data before storing in the model
-- `onFirstSaveHook()`: Called on the first time a model is saved
+- `onFirstSave()`: Called on the first time a model is saved
-- `onSaveHook()`: Called every time a model is saved
+- `onSave()`: Called every time a model is saved
-- `validateHook()`: Use it to validate the data before sending to the Database.
-  Make sure your code can validate some columns or all of them, depending on the `$full` argument.
+- `onValidate()`: Called when data needs to be validated, before storig in the Database

 ## ModelManager